RGT Cycling was acquired by Wahoo Fitness and rebranded to Wahoo RGT on the 26th of April, 2022.

 *TrainerRoad is different from other apps and doesn't offer any routes.

-Do I recommend RGT Cycling?
+Do I recommend Wahoo RGT (RGT Cycling)?
 Yes.
-People who want to try indoor cycling for free can join RGT Cycling’s free membership.
-In addition, the realistic graphics and physics of this app will appeal to riders who don’t like them in apps like Zwift.
+People who want to try indoor cycling for free can join Wahoo RGT’s free membership.
+In addition, the realistic graphics and physics of this app are unique and appealing.

-There are things and features to improve in RGT Cycling.
+There are things and features to improve in Wahoo RGT.
 For example, the mobile app UX, motivation system, or route library.
+I am sure Wahoo will work on that.